semaphoreci/docs/docs/account-management/permission-levels.md

 Users with Member permission level can:

-- See all projects they can also see on GitHub
+- See all projects they can also see on GitHub or Bitbucket
-- Add projects to the organization if they have Admin access to the corresponding repository on GitHub
+- Add projects to the organization if they have Admin access to the corresponding repository
 - [Transfer project ownership](https://docs.semaphoreci.com/guided-tour/creating-your-first-project/#transferring-project-ownership)
-- Delete projects if they have Admin access to the corresponding repository on Github
+- Delete projects if they have Admin access to the corresponding repository

 ## Changing permission level